 - Smaller or single stem, one-and-done flowers such as single stem sunflowers, feverfew, and larkspur can be spaced just six inches apart.

-To learn more about how to optimize spacing when growing cut flowers, check out this post, How To Space Annuals For Cut Flower Production.
-You’ll get even more spacing recommendations for common cut flower varieties.
+To learn more about optimizing spacing when growing cut flowers, check out this post, How To Space Annuals For Cut Flower Production (With Chart).
+You’ll get even more spacing recommendations for popular flowers.

 Vegetable spacing can vary a bit more, depending on the variety:

 - Radishes, beets, and carrots can be sown just 2-3 inches apart.